Duffus Castle: The wooden castle

 Oengus, Mormaer of Moray, led a rebellion against David I, King of Scots in 1130.
 After Oengus' defeat and death in battle, David installed Freskin, a nobleman probably of Flemish origin, as his chief agent in Moray, and he was probably the first to build a castle at Duffus.

 Freskin’s background is uncertain.
 The consensus amongst historians is that he was of Flemish background, the principal argument being that "Freskin" is a Flemish name.
-Undoubtedly, King David, himself a Normanised magnate with extensive estates in northern England and Normandy, granted lands to many nobles from Flanders as well as Normans.
+Undoubtedly, King David, himself a Scoto-Norman monarch with extensive estates in northern England and Normandy, granted lands to many nobles from Flanders as well as Normans.
 The unlikely alternatives are that he may have been an Anglo-Saxon or a Scot who fought for King David and his English general Edward Siwardsson in Moray.
 At that time, when Flemish nobles were referred to in writs by nationality (almost never), they were styled "Flandrensis".
 Freskin appears in no contemporary sources, and was never referred to by his national origin.
 Regardless of his origin, by the 13th century his descendants were referring to themselves as 'de Moravia' ('of Moray') and had become one of the more powerful families in northern Scotland.

 It was Freskin who built the great earthwork and timber motte-and-bailey castle in c.
 1140 on boggy ground in the Laich of Moray.
 It was certainly in existence by the time the king came to visit in 1151.
 The motte was a man-made mound with steeply sloping sides and a wide and deep ditch that surrounded the base.
 Timber buildings would have stood on its flat top and would have been further protected by a wooden palisade placed around the edge of the summit.
 The motte was accessed from the bailey.
 This is a wide stretch of earth elevated above the surrounding area but not as high as the motte.
 At Duffus, the motte would have been reached by steps set into the mound.
 The bailey contained the buildings necessary to sustain its inhabitants – brew and bake houses, workshops and stables – as well as the living accommodation.

-The castle may have been destroyed in 1297 during a rebellion against English rule in the region, and it might have suffered further during Robert the Bruce's campaign in Moray in 1306.
+The castle may have been destroyed in 1297 during the First War of Scottish Independence, and it might have suffered further during King Robert the Bruce's campaign in Moray in 1306.